Håkan Carlqvist: Yamaha factory team

 Carlqvist joined the Yamaha factory racing team for the 1980 season, replacing Heikki Mikkola who had made the decision to retire from competition.
-He faced a strong field of competitors in 1980 that included the Honda HRC factory team that featured the defending champion Graham Noyce, five-time World Champion Roger De Coster, and André Malherbe who would go on to become a two-time World Champion.
+He faced a strong field of competitors in 1980 that included the Honda HRC factory team that featured the defending champion Graham Noyce, five-time World Champion Roger De Coster, and André Malherbe who would go on to become a three-time World Champion.
 He was also challenged by Kawasaki's Brad Lackey and his own Yamaha teammate, the talented newcomer André Vromans.
 Although Carlqvist won the 500cc Swedish Grand Prix, the season was dominated by Malherbe and Lackey as he struggled to adapt to his new Yamaha motorcycle.
 He ended the season ranked third in the world behind Malherbe and Lackey.
-After a slow start to the 1981 500cc World Championship, Carlqvist finished the season strongly with seven consecutive podium positions to end the season in third place just six points behind Noyce.
+After a slow start to the 1981 500cc World Championship, Carlqvist finished the season strongly with seven consecutive podium positions to end the season in third place just six points behind Noyce as Malherbe won his second consecutive 500cc title.
 He was also the top individual points scorer at the 1981 Motocross des Nations event held in Bielstein, West Germany.

 In 1982, he suffered a broken arm in a pre-season accident forcing him to miss the opening rounds and he ended the season in seventh place.
 In the 1983 500cc World Championship, Carlqvist's main competitors were the Honda teammates Graham Noyce and the defending champion André Malherbe.
 Noyce faded in the second half of the season as Carlqvist and Malherbe continued to battle back and forth in one of the hardest fought championships in several years.
 The championship wasn't decided until the final race of the year in Holland where Carlqvist prevailed to win the 500cc World Championship by seven points over Malherbe.
 He was the first Swedish competitor to win the premier motocross class since Bengt Åberg in 1970.

+The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s.
+The 1984 season is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Georges Jobé (250cc) and Eric Geboers (125cc).
+Besides Jobé (Kawasaki) and Geboers (Honda), Carlqvist also had to contend with Honda teammates two-time World Champion André Malherbe, 1979 World Champion Graham Noyce and future three-time World Champion David Thorpe.
 Unfortunately, another injury during the 1984 World Championship stopped Carlqvist from defending his title.